jackcohen5/be-template/docs/EJECTION.md

 In order to use this template, you will first need to follow the following steps.

+## Setup AWS

+1. Create a new AWS organization with 3 accounts; one for development, staging, and production.

+2. Clone the [infrastructure template](https://github.com/jackcohen5/infrastructure-template) and deploy it using credentials for each account.
+Make a note of the Github role ARNs created for each environment.

+## Setup Github Actions

+1. Create the `AWS_ROLE_TO_ASSUME_DEVELOPMENT`, `AWS_ROLE_TO_ASSUME_STAGING`, and `AWS_ROLE_TO_ASSUME_PRODUCTION` Github repository secrets matching the ARNs created in the previous step.

 ## Setup Firebase

 1. Create a service account with a JSON private key in your Firebase project.